awhitney42/YumYumDonut/README.md

 Here is an explanation of what happens in each of these program lines.

-**Line 0 : Set Memory Location Constants and Sprite Pointers**
+**Line 0 : Set Memory Location Constants, Sprite Pointers, Scoreboard Message, and Reset System Clock**

 Lines 0 is the first of 2 lines that comprise the main initialization sequence.

 `0 w=192:s=w*64:v=53248:poke2040,w:poke2041,w+1:t$="{clr}{home}{wht}donut! yum":ti$="000000"`

-- q=54272 : **q** is the memory address for the SID (Sound Interface Device) chip.
-Referencing **q** later will allow setting values in the address space that controls sound effects for the game.
-- r=56320 : **r** is the memory address for reading the joystick in port2.
-Referencing **r** later will allow the program to detect joystick input.
+- w=192 : **w** is the a constant value 192 that will be used for the sprite data memory and associated pointers.
-- s=12288 : **s** is the memory address for the sprite data.
+- s=w*64 : **s** is the memory address for the sprite data.
 Referencing **s** later will allow setting values in the address space that draws the sprites for the game (i.e. the panda and the donut).
+The memory address is calculated here as w * 64 = 12288.
 - v=53248 : **v** is the memory address for controlling the sprites.
 Referencing **v** later will allow setting values that control the properties and movment of the sprites.
-- poke2040,192:poke2041,193 : These two lines set the pointers for Sprite 0 (panda) and Sprite 1 (donut).
+- poke2040,w:poke2041,w+1 : These two lines set the pointers for Sprite 0 (panda) and Sprite 1 (donut), and are based on the **w** constant of 192.
 Each sprite is 64 bytes in length, so 192 * 64 = 12288 specifies the starting address of Sprite 0, and 193 * 64 = 12352 specifies the starting address of Sprite 1.
-- y=0:h=1 : **y** and **h** are program variables that will be used later and required these intial values.
+- t$="{clr}{home}{wht}donut! yum" : **t$** is the message that will be printed on the game scoreboard at the top of the screen.
+- ti$="000000" : This sets the system clock to 00:00:00 to start the game's countdown timer.

 *Note:* All the books would correctly have you add two more statements to the game initialization code:

 `poke52,48:poke56,48` : These two lines move the BASIC end-of-strings and end-of-memory pointers to protect the sprite data at address 12288

-As our BASIC program will never use that much of free memory, we can safely omit these statements to save space.
+As our BASIC program will never use that much dynamic free memory, we can safely omit these statements to save space.

-**Line 2 : Set Sprite Properties and Sprite Data**
+**Line 1 : Set Sprite Properties, SID Address, and Draw Sprite Data**

-`2 print"ut!":pokev,50:pokev+1,80:pokev+21,3:pokev+28,1:pokev+39,1:gosub8:gosub8`
+`1 pokev,w/2:pokev+1,w:pokev+21,3:pokev+28,1:pokev+39,1:y=0:q=54272:gosub7:gosub7`

-- pokev,50:pokev+1,80 : If you recall, **v** controls the sprites.
+- pokev,50:pokev+1,80 : If you recall, **v** is the memory address for controlling the sprites.
 These two lines set the X and Y position of Sprite 0 (panda).
 The position of Sprite 1 (donut) will be later set to random coordinates.
 The X and Y values of 50 and 80 respectively get the panda sprite visible and positioned on the screen.
 - pokev+21,3 : This is a bitmask byte to enable (make visible) the sprites.
 Setting this to a value of 3 (2+1) enables Sprites 0 and 1.
 - pokev+28,1 : This turns on multi-color mode for the sprites.
 Setting this to a value of 1 enables multi-color mode for only Sprite 0, allowing the panda to have the black and white color pattern.
 - pokev+39,1 : This sets the main sprite color of the panda sprite to be white.
-- gosub8:gosub8 : The calls the subroutine at line 8 two times.
+- gosub7:gosub7 : The calls the subroutine at line 7 two times.
 Each time this runs, it loads the shape data for the each of the two sprites.

-**Line 3 : Start of Main Loop - Call Sprite Movement Subroutines, Check for Sprite Collision, and Read Joystick Position**
+**Line 2 : Start of Main Loop - Call Sprite Movement Subroutines, Check for Sprite Collision, and Read Joystick Position**

-Line 3 begins the main loop of the game.
-As the user plays, the program will jump here repeatedly until stopped by the user.
+Line 2 begins the main loop of the game.
+As the user plays, the program will jump here repeatedly until the game ends.

-`3 onkgosub10,10,10,10:f=peek(v+30)and1:onfgosub9:j=z*2+2:gosub10:f=peek(r)and15`
+`2 onkgosub9,9,9,9:j=z*2+2:f=peek(v+30)and1:onf+1gosub9,8:f=peek(56320)and15`

-The first statement is `on k gosub 10, 10, 10, 10`.
-The **ON** keyword in Commodore BASIC 2 provides a way to jump to various sepcified program locations, either as a GOTO or a GOSUB based on an indexed variable.
+The first statement in this line uses the **ON** keyword in Commodore BASIC 2 provides a way to jump to various sepcified program locations, either as a GOTO or a GOSUB based on an indexed variable.
 The ON keyword is used twice in this line and was a great way to save space in the control logic!

-The `on k gosub 10, 10, 10, 10` evaluates the value of **k**, and then performs a GOSUB to line 10 if the value of **k** is 1, 2, 3, or 4.
+The `on k gosub 9, 9, 9, 9` statement evaluates the value of **k**, and then performs a GOSUB to line 9 if the value of **k** is 1, 2, 3, or 4.
 If **k** is less than 1 or more than 4, then no jump will be taken.
-We will later see that **k** will be set based on the state of the joystick, and the subroutine at line 10 controls the sprite movement appropriately for given values of **k** and other variables **d** and **j** whose values will be calcuated based on **k** prior to calling the subroutine.
+We will later see that **k** will be set based on the state of the joystick, and the subroutine at line 9 controls the sprite movement appropriately for given values of **k** as well as other variables **d** and **j**, whose values will be calcuated based on **k** prior to calling the subroutine.

+Then `j=z*2+2` sets a value of **j** to be a random floating point number between approximately 2.0001 and 3.9999.
+You will see the use of **j** in just a bit.

 With the `f= peek(v + 30) and 1` statement, **v+30** is the memory location that indicates a sprite collision.
 The **f** variable is the result of a **PEEK** at the value in that location with a boolean **AND** operation with an operand of 1.
 Using an operand of 1 for this AND checks for any sprite collision with Sprite 0 (panda), where a resulting value of 1 indicates a collision with another sprite (the donut).

-The next statement `on f gosub 9` will go to the subroutine at line 9 if the value of **f** is 1.
-In other words, if the sprites collide then GOSUB 9 will be performed.
-As you can probably guess, subroutine 9 contains the actions for handling when the panda successfully takes a bite of the donut!
+The next statement `onf+1gosub9,8` will go to the subroutine at line 9 if the value of **f** is 0 or the subroutine at line 8 if the value is 1.
+In other words, if the sprites did not collide then GOSUB 9 will be performed, which will cause the donut to move at this point.
+If the sprites did collide, however, then GOSUB 8 will be performed.
+As you can probably guess, subroutine 8 contains the actions for handling when the panda successfully takes a bite of the donut!

-Then `j=z*2+2` sets a value of **j** to be a random floating point number between approximately 2.0001 and 3.9999.
-You will see the use of **j** in just a bit.

-Next, `gosub10` is performed unconditionally.
-If you recall from above, GOSUB 10 is the subroutine that moves the sprites.
-This will be explained more when we cover line 10, but having this subroutine called unconditionally at this point with a random value of **j** allows for the donut to move around even when the panda remains stationary.

-The last statement `f = peek(r) and 15` sets the variable **f** to be the result of a PEEK in location **r**, the address showing the current state of the joystick, with an AND operation using 15 as the second operand.
+The last statement `f=peek(56320)and15` sets the variable **f** to be the result of a PEEK in location **56320**, the address showing the current state of the joystick, with an AND operation using 15 as the second operand.
 The value of 15 for the second operand for AND produces the following results:

 - 7 if the joystick is pushed right
 - 11 if the joystick is pushed left